Triple Top Patterns

 Once this level is broken, the downtrend has begun and support is now resistance.
 Traders may test that resistance level to see how strong it is.
 This can allow for anther good short position.

 3 top patterns take a few months to form and are great reversal patterns to use while using swing trading techniques.
-The inability to break the resistance level can allow you to short as well as trade put options.
+The inability to break the resistance level can allow you to short as well as trade bearish options strategies.